ArekX/teeql/README.md

 In this example, the getParameterName function in the dialect is used to prefix parameter names with a colon, and the glueArray function is used to join array parameters with commas.

-Testing
+# Testing
 This project uses Jest for testing.

-You can run the tests with the following command:
+You can run the tests with the following command: `npm test` To generate a coverage report run: `npm run coverage`

-Building
+# Building
-To build the project, use the following command:
+To build the project, use the following command: `npm run build`

-Contributing
+# Contributing
 Contributions are welcome!
 Please feel free to submit a pull request.

-License
+# License
-This project is licensed under the MIT License.
+This project is licensed under the [Apache 2.0 License](LICENSE)